What is Business Architecture?

 The Business Model describes how value is captured.
 We will often use Strategyzer's Business Model Canvas to develop and document a business model.

 The Business Model Canvas works well for one product or service.
 As a modelling technique, it struggles with complex business models.
-In fact, one of the strengths of the Business model canvas is identifying where the business model is becoming muddy.
+In fact, one strength of the Business model canvas is identifying where the business model is becoming muddy.

 The physical process of creating a business model artifact allows the architect to include the enterprise's strategic viewpoints into strategy development and business planning operations.
 The architect and the models he or she creates to bridge the gap between strategy and architecture in this scenario.
 This helps to enhance Enterprise Architecture's alignment with strategy, improve the overall quality of the architecture, and boost the architect's expertise and value to the business.